Internet Access Policy

 • No food or drink is allowed at the computer stations.

-• Reported complaints from other library patrons or staff, in violation of these rules, will be considered grounds for loss of Internet privileges, based on the 4-step procedure outlined below.
+• Reported complaints from other library patrons or staff, in violation of these rules, will be considered grounds for loss of Internet privileges.

 • Misuse of the library’s computers or Internet access will result in loss of Internet privileges.